visgl/loaders.gl/docs/modules/tile-converter/cli-reference/tile-converter.md

 ## Quiet mode

-Use `--quet` option to avoid user prompts during conversion.
-In some cases, tile-converter stops and waits for an input from a user, for example, asks weither resume conversion or start a new one.
+Use `--quiet` option to avoid user prompts during conversion.
+In some cases, tile-converter stops and waits for an input from a user, for example, it can ask whether to resume conversion or start anew.

 ```bash
 npx tile-converter ..... --quiet
 ```

-With `--quiet` option, tile-converter won't ask a user to make a decision, it will do a default action instead.
+With `--quiet` option present, tile-converter will not ask a user to make a decision, it will do a default action instead.

-### `--add-hash` and `--quiet`
+### Using `--add-hash` and `--quiet` together

-In `--add-hash` case tile-converter offers to create a new file or modify the existing SLPK.
-With `--quiet` option, the existing SLPK will be modified.
+With `--add-hash` option tile-converter by default offers to create a new file with hash or modify the existing SLPK.
+When `--quiet` option is added, the existing SLPK will be modified.

 ### Resume conversion with `--quiet` option

-Resume conversion is a feature that allows to resume a conversion that was unpredictably stopped, for example when terminal was closed or a user pressed `CTRL+C`.
-When converter detects a previous conversion, it offers to resume it or start a new one.
+Resume conversion is a feature that allows to resume a conversion that was unpredictably stopped, for example when a terminal was closed or a user pressed `CTRL+C`.
+By default, when tile-converter detects a previous conversion, it offers to resume it or start a new one.
-With `--quiet` option, tile-converter will resume.
+When `--quiet` option is added, tile-converter will resume.
 To start a new conversion with `--quiet` option, remove output folder that was created by tile-converter before.

 ### Metadata class selection with `--quiet` option

 _This topic is applicable only for source type "3DTILES"._

 This case is applicable for the specific type of datasets.
 See [Metadata class selection](#metadata-class-selection).
-With `--quiet` option and when multiple metadata classes was detected, tile-converter will stop.
+When `--quiet` option is present and multiple metadata classes have been detected, tile-converter will stop.
 To convert such a dataset with `--quiet` option, use `--metadata-class` option to select a metadata class.

 ## Running local server to handle I3S layer